wojtekmach/keathley.github.io/_posts/2015-05-24-atom-vim-mode-quick-escape.md

     atom.commands.dispatch(e.currentTarget, 'vim-mode:activate-command-mode')
 {% endhighlight %}

 You'll have to restart atom for this change to take effect.
 But once you do you should now be able to smash escape again.
+While this change is specific to 'kj', changing the key combo should be straightforward.

 Big thanks to all of the people working through these issues on the [vim-mode](https://github.com/atom/vim-mode) repo!